Gigaspaces/xap-docs/site/content/xap121/cassandra-hector-client.markdown

-A wrapper around the [Hector Library](http://hector-client.github.com/hector/build/html/index.html) used for communicating with Cassandra.
+A wrapper around the {{%exurl "Hector Library" "http://hector-client.github.com/hector/build/html/index.html"%}} used for communicating with Cassandra.

 This component is used by both the [Cassandra Space Synchronization Endpoint](./cassandra-space-synchronization-endpoint.html) and the [Cassandra Space Data Source](./cassandra-space-data-source.html).
 The main usage is related to metadata operations (such as creating column families, adding secondary indexes, reading column families metadata, etc...).